Almaty is the cultural capital of Kazakhstan, but you might not know much about Kazakhstan itself.

 The Central Mosque of Almaty

-Another thing you can’t help but notice are the U.S.S.R monuments.
+Another thing you can’t help but notice is the U.S.S.R monuments.
 Now, I’m normally not much of a monument person, but the ones in Almaty are very telling.

 Dine in a Yurt and Eat Traditional Kazk Food